 Anyone who’s ever cried after getting pulled over for speeding knows that tears can be a way to provoke a specific reaction that works in our favor.
 Even if we don’t consciously mean to manipulate, our crying may have the result of neutralizing anger and making others feel guilty or more inclined to bend to our will.
 “Crying may help elicit social benefits,” Dr. Bylsma says.
 “It seems to have an important social function to reduce aggression from others in conflict situations.”

 Crying is a private release

 If crying is such an important communication tool, why do we cry when we’re alone?
 A poll by the airline Virgin Atlantic, which now gives “emotional health warnings” before sad movies, showed that 41 percent of men hid tears in their blankets while on flights (women were more likely to pretend they had something in their eye).
-Another study found that many bereaved people grieve while driving because it’s when they finally had “the time and privacy to think and feel.”
 This may go back to the idea of the body returning to a state of rest through crying—after a busy or stressful day, you’re finally alone with your thoughts.
 Dr. Rottenberg also says that crying while alone may still be a way to reach out to the universe.
 “Often when people cry in private they are actually still appealing for help, such as asking God for help,” he says.